openlawteam/tribute-contracts/README.md

 ### Code Format

-To fix the Solidity code with the linter hints, simply run:
+To fix the Solidity code and documentation with the linter hints, simply run:

 > npm run lint:fix